llun/slowfast/readme.md

 # SlowFast with JS Experimental

 SlowFast is a library splitting video for playing different playback rate.
-The idea comes from [iOS applicationthe same name as this library.](http://www.studioneat.com/products/slowfast)
+The idea comes from [iOS application the same name as this library.](http://www.studioneat.com/products/slowfast)

 ## Usage